MattSegal/devblog/content/django-prod-architecture.md

 ![local server setup]({attach}django-prod-architecture/local-server.png)

 Pretty simple right?
-Next let's look at the closest analogue in production.
+Next let's look at something similar, but deployed to a web server.

 ### Simplest possible webserver

 The simplest Django web server you can setup is very similar to your local dev environment.
+Most professional Django devs don't use a basic setup like this for their production environments.
+It works perfectly fine, but it has some limitations that we'll discuss later.
 It looks like this:

 ![simple server setup]({attach}django-prod-architecture/simple-server.png)